apparena/docs/docs/sdk/php/001-index.rst

 Usage
 -----

-Use the Composer Autoloader to start using the App-Manager
+Use the Composer autoloader to start using the App-Manager

     ::